everestial/vcfparser/docs/README.rst

 |

 **The standalone "vcfparser" package is available via pip.**

-This is the preferred method of installing and using "vcfparser" if custom python scripts/app are being developed.
+This is the preferred method of installing and using **vcfparser** API if custom python scripts/app are being developed.

 .. code-block:: console

     $ pip install vcfparser

-In order to build from source, you can follow `advanced tutorial <advanced-install>` TODO Bhuwan/Gopal - Do we have an advanced tutorial?
+In order to build from source, you can follow :ref:`advance install <advanced-install>`

 Cythonize (optional but helpful)
 --------------------------------